-Routing 2.2
+2.2 Routing

 Dense interconnection topologies provide many possible parallel paths between each pair of hosts.
 We cannot expect the host itself to know which of these paths is the least loaded, so the routing system itself must spread traffic across these paths.
-The simplest solution is to use Valiant Load Balancing, where each flow is assigned a random path from the set of possible paths.
+The simplest solution is to use randomized load balancing, where each flow is assigned a random path from the set of possible paths.

-In practice there are multiple ways to implement VLB in today's switches.
-For example, if each switch uses a link-state routing protocol to provide Equal-Cost Multipath (ECMP) forwarding then, based on a hash of the five-tuple in each packet, flows will be split roughly equally across equal length paths.
+In practice there are multiple ways to implement randomized load balancing in today's switches.
+For example, if each switch uses a link-state routing protocol to provide ECMP forwarding then, based on a hash of the five-tuple in each packet, flows will be split roughly equally across equal length paths.
 VL2 provides just such a mechanism over a virtual layer 2 infrastructure.
 However, in topologies such as BCube, paths vary in length, and simple ECMP cannot access many of these paths because it only hashes between the shortest paths.
 A simple alternative is to use multiple static VLANs to provide multiple paths that expose all the underlying network paths[8].
-Either the host or the first hop switch can then hash the five-tuple to determine which path is used.
+Either the host or the first hop switch can then hash the fivetuple to determine which path is used.